FAQs About the Convention

 View map here.

 If you are coming in from the airport, you have a few options.
 There are multiple car rental agencies in the ground transportation area of the airport.
 If you take a taxi into the city, the cost is approximately $60, or you could take the bus (number 320) for $3.50.
-The bus will make a final stop behind Scotia Square, which is less than a 5-minute walk to the Delta Barrington and Delta Halifax.
+The bus will make a final stop behind Scotia Square, which is less than a 5-minute walk to the Hotel Barrington and Hotel Halifax.

 Can I bring a camera and take pictures?